-Consistent with H3, the negative indirect effect of competition emphasis on life satisfaction is of greater magnitude (+64%) than the positive indirect effect.
+Consistent with H3, the negative indirect effect of competition emphasis on life satisfaction through fear of failure, behavioral engagement, and performance is of greater magnitude (+64%) than the positive indirect effect through strive for success, behavioral engagement, and performance.

 4.3.4.
 Test of hypothesis concerning personal growth